harrigandev/harrigandev/README.md

-- 👋 Hi, I’m @harrigandev
+- 👋 Hi, I’m Josh (@harrigandev)
-- 👀 I’m interested in ... freelance web development or possible employment opportunities.
+- 👀 I’m interested in ... freelance web development and/or possible employment opportunities.
 - 🌱 I’m currently learning ...
-Fullstack Web Development - covering HTML, CSS, JS, React and more!
+Fullstack Web Development - covering HTML, CSS, JS, MongoDB, and more through a Bootcamp
 - 💞️ I’m looking to collaborate on ...
+JS Projects, Web Development
 - 📫 How to reach me ... by email (harrigan.joshua@gmail.com) or  @harrigandev on Instagram/Twitter

 <!---